 Do all stories need a plot?

 Technically yes; all stories need plots to be considered stories.

-However, many stories that seem like they don’t have plots, where nothing happens, or no one seems to change, still usually follow a narrative chain of events in one way or another.
+However, many stories that seem like they don’t have plots, like where nothing happens, or no one seems to change, still follow a narrative chain of events in one way or another.

 What we traditionally think of as a plot tends to bleed over how we define story structure.

 How story structure creates and shapes a plot.

 Story structure is best defined as the skeletal backbone of a plot that shapes the story.

 Instead of a random string of events affecting a random string of characters endlessly for two hours, story structure guides certain plot points to happen at certain moments in a story, shaping the story into some narrative arc.

 This isn’t just chronological order but some basic structure that organizes the story into the format most familiar to the audience.

 This can be accomplished in different ways.
 There are different framing techniques for defining the story structure of your story.